Slot machine: History

 Plaque marking the location of Charles Fey's San Francisco workshop, where he invented the three-reel slot machine.
 The location is a California Historical Landmark.

-Sittman and Pitt of Brooklyn, New York, developed a gambling machine in 1891 that was a precursor to the modern slot machine.
+In the 1890s a number of patents were taken out on gambling machines that were precursors to the modern slot machine, most notably an 1893 design by Sittman and Pitt of Brooklyn, New York.
 It contained five drums holding a total of 50 card faces and was based on poker.
 The machine proved extremely popular, and soon many bars in the city had one or more of them.
 Players would insert a nickel and pull a lever, which would spin the drums and the cards that they held, the player hoping for a good poker hand.
 There was no direct payout mechanism, so a pair of kings might get the player a free beer, whereas a royal flush could pay out cigars or drinks; the prizes were wholly dependent upon what the establishment would offer.
 To improve the odds for the house, two cards were typically removed from the deck, the ten of spades and the jack of hearts, doubling the odds against winning a royal flush.
 The drums could also be rearranged to further reduce a player's chance of winning.

 Because of the vast number of possible wins in the original poker-based game, it proved practically impossible to make a machine capable of awarding an automatic payout for all possible winning combinations.
 At some time between 1887 and 1895, Charles Fey of San Francisco, California, devised a much simpler automatic mechanism with three spinning reels containing a total of five symbols: horseshoes, diamonds, spades, hearts and a Liberty Bell; the bell gave the machine its name.
 By replacing ten cards with five symbols and using three reels instead of five drums, the complexity of reading a win was considerably reduced, allowing Fey to design an effective automatic payout mechanism.
 Three bells in a row produced the biggest payoff, ten nickels (50¢).
 Liberty Bell was a huge success and spawned a thriving mechanical gaming device industry.
 After a few years, the devices were banned in California, but Fey still could not keep up with the demand for them elsewhere.
 The Liberty Bell machine was so popular that it was copied by many slot machine manufacturers.
 The first of these, also called the "Liberty Bell", was produced by the manufacturer Herbert Mills in 1907.
 By 1908, "bell" machines had been installed in cigar stores, brothels and barber shops.
 Early machines, including an 1899 Liberty Bell, are now part of the Nevada State Museum's Fey Collection.